 How much can veterans expect to pay for the VA appraisal fees?
 This inspection is a necessary part of the home buying process for individuals who want to take advantage of the features found in a VA mortgage.
-It is designed to ensure that the property meets the minimum standards required to be deemed safe and sanitary.
+Ideally, this ensures that the property meets the minimum standards of safety and sanitation.
 You should know what this process is going to cost you, especially because it isn’t something you can get out of paying.

 The good news is that you might be able to ask the seller to repay these costs as a part of your negotiations.

 Get Help Pre Qualifying for a VA Home Loan – Click Here!

 This upfront fee applies to your initial appraisal and home inspection.
 If something is identified as needing repair, the appraiser may make a note of it and schedule another inspection at a later date once the issue has been resolved.
 You might find that the VA appraisal fee schedule adds up quite quickly when you have significant repairs that need taken care of.

 What are Non-Allowable VA Appraisal Fees?

 Veterans only should pay for certain items when they purchase a new home, including:

 - Discount points to lower their interest rate

 - Reasonable fees for itemized items and charges allowed by the VA